6 reasons Fiji is one of the happiest places on Earth

 Blessed with soft, dazzling white sand and waters so clear they glow, Fiji’s beaches will make you feel like you have wandered into a dream.
 Start your exploration of these beaches at the Mamanuca Islands, a string of picture-perfect isles that are about an hour’s boat ride from the main Fiji’s main island of Viti Levu.

-Conquer some of the world’s most challenging waves at the left-hand reef break of Cloudbreak, which regularly sees 3m swells.
+Conquer some of the world’s most challenging waves at the left-hand reef break of Cloudbreak that regularly sees 3m swells.
 Or be immersed in a series of family-friendly activities on Malolo Lailai Island, a tranquil 2.4 sq km isle with beachfront resorts tucked among coconut trees and tropical gardens.

 Snorkel at the sand bar off Malolo Lailai Island, which boasts a beautiful coral reef teeming with technicolour tropical fish.
 Those who wish to do more than read a book on the beach can also join the Lomani Island Resort’s dolphin safari, village tour or sunset cruise.
 Travelling with kids?
 Parents can keep the young ones occupied at the Plantation Island Resort’s Coconut Kids Club, which offers activities ranging from traditional handicraft workshops to beach games and sundown movies.